King Rikki

 King Rikki (titled The Street King in some releases) is a 2002 drama film starring Jon Seda, Mario López, Tonantzin Carmelo and Timothy Paul Perrez.
+It was directed by James Gavin Bedford and written by Jesse Graham.

 This film was based on the play Richard III by William Shakespeare.
-It was directed by James Gavin Bedford and written by Jesse Graham.
+The fighting between the House of York and the House of Lancaster is transposed to northern California and southern California Latino gangs.